 Salary Information for Therapeutic Massage Technicians

-Salaries for massage technicians vary a great deal depending on the amount of training and the certification and licensing the technician has obtained.
-According to the U.S. Bureau of Labor Statistics, the median annual salary earned by massage therapists was $35,920 in May 2013, although the top 10% of earners in the profession earned $71,020 or more a year.
-Additionally, the BLS projected employment growth for massage therapists will be faster than average at 23% from 2012-2022 (www.bls.gov).
+Salaries for massage technicians vary a great deal depending on amount of training, certification and licensing obtained.
+According to the U.S. Bureau of Labor Statistics, the median annual salary earned by massage therapists was $41,420 in May 2018, although the top 10% earned $78,280 or more a year.
+Additionally, the BLS project employment growth will be faster than average at 22% from 2018-2028 (www.bls.gov).

 Therapeutic Massage Technicians Job Description

 Therapeutic massage technicians use their hands to manipulate the body's soft tissues and muscles, especially for those with chronic complaints or injuries.
 Therapeutic massage technicians work with clients to relieve pain, rehabilitate a sports injury, or reduce stress.
 They also interview clients to evaluate and determine a set course of massage treatment including beneficial techniques and desired results.

 Common work settings include hospitals, chiropractic offices, rehabilitation centers, gyms, and sports medicine centers.
 A therapeutic massage technician might have a private office, work from home, or meet his or her clients at their homes or offices.
 Massage is a physically demanding job, which often requires the technician to stand for long periods.
 Because it can be tiring, many massage technicians work less than forty hours a week.